https://hgic.clemson.edu/

 Water Additions to the Landscape

-Rainfall: Rainfall is an obvious contributor of water to the landscape.
-Nice, gentle showers provide a great deal of water over a period of time, most of which may stay in the landscape.
+Rainfall: Rainfall is a prominent contributor of water to the landscape.
+Lovely, gentle showers provide a great deal of water over a period of time, most of which may stay in the landscape.
 Intense thunderstorms, however, often provide water more quickly than the soil can absorb it.
-In this case, excess water will actually “run off ” (explained later in the text) and leave the landscape, so we may not receive the full benefit of all the water that fell in our rain gauge.
+In this case, excess water will actually “run off” (explained later in the text) and leave the landscape, so we may not receive the full benefit of all the water that fell in our rain gauge.

-Irrigation: This is the man-made method of applying water to the landscape.
-Some concerns that apply to rainfall also apply to irrigation – if water is applied too quickly, some of it may “run off” and provide no benefit to the landscape.
+Irrigation: This is the artificial method of applying water to the landscape.
+Some concerns that apply to rainfall also apply to irrigation – if water is applied too quickly, some may “run-off” and provide no benefit to the landscape.

 Water Subtractions from the Landscape

-Evaporation: Everyone is familiar with the evaporation of water from puddles, water glasses, ponds and swimming pools.
+Evaporation: Everyone is familiar with water evaporation from puddles, water glasses, ponds, and swimming pools.
 Soil moisture may also be lost from a bare soil surface due to evaporation.
-Only the top inch or so of soil may be subject to this evaporation, but in a drought situation, every drop counts.
+Only the top inch or so of soil may be subject to this evaporation, but in a drought situation every drop counts.
 Mulches help reduce this soil evaporation loss.

 Transpiration: This is a large word for “plant water use.”
-The water taken up by a plant is largely “transpired” as water vapor through the stomata in the leaves, then “ evaporated” into the atmosphere.
+The water taken up by a plant is essentially “transpired” as water vapor through the stomata in the leaves, then “evaporated” into the atmosphere.
 (The term “evapotranspiration,” also called “ET” in irrigation publications, refers to plant transpiration plus soil evaporation.)

-Runoff: Soil can accept water at a certain speed or rate, called the infiltration rate.
+Runoff: Soil can accept water at a certain speed or rate called the infiltration rate.
 This rate of water movement into the soil varies with soil type (and other factors).
-When water is applied to the landscape faster than the soil can accept it, the excess water “runs off” across the landscape, giving us the term “runoff.”
+When water is applied to the landscape faster than the soil can accept, the excess water “runs off” across the landscape, giving us the term “runoff.”

-Water that “runs off” has quite obviously left your landscape and will not be there when plants need it.
-If runoff occurs during a thunderstorm, we assume some portion of the rainfall received will benefit our landscape but not the full amount found in our rain gauge.
-Quickly-moving runoff water can also cause soil erosion, creating rills (small eroded channels) and small gullies in the landscape.
+Water that “runs off” has left your landscape and will not be there when plants need it.
+If runoff occurs during a thunderstorm, we assume some portion of the rainfall received will benefit our landscape but not the total amount found in our rain gauge.
+Quickly moving runoff water can also cause soil erosion, creating rills (small eroded channels) and small gullies in the landscape.

 The same principle applies to irrigation – any water that runs off is leaving your landscape and not providing moisture for plants.
 If you see water running off during irrigation, stop the irrigation system, allow the water to soak in for an hour or so, and then resume irrigating.
-If the runoff is due to a steep slope or heavy soils (clays, etc.) you may need to change your irrigation schedule to water for a shorter amount of time twice that day rather than a single long irrigation set.
-This will help conserve water and make sure your landscape will receive all of the water purchased or pumped.
+If the runoff is due to a steep slope or heavy soils (clays, etc.), you may need to change your irrigation schedule to water for a shorter amount of time twice that day rather than a single long irrigation set.
+This will help conserve water and ensure your landscape receives all the water purchased or pumped.

 Driveways and sidewalks can also contribute to runoff losses if sprinklers are not adjusted correctly.
 Any water applied to a concrete or asphalt surface will immediately run off to the nearest ditch or culvert.
-Water applied to these areas can also create liability problems for the homeowner, especially if an irrigation system turns on unexpectedly while pedestrians are using the sidewalk.
-Make sure all sprinklers and spray heads are adjusted correctly so that the water is applied to the landscape, not the pavement.
+Water applied to these areas can also create liability problems for the homeowner, especially if an irrigation system turns on unexpectedly while pedestrians use the sidewalk.
+Ensure all sprinklers and spray heads are correctly adjusted so that the water is applied to the landscape, not the pavement.

-Leaching: Assume that your yard is completely level, the soil is somewhat coarse or sandy, and no runoff occurs during irrigation.
-If you apply more water than the soil can hold see HGIC 1805, Landscape Irrigation Management Part 6: Soil Type & Irrigation Frequency, the extra water has to go somewhere.
-In this case it moves downward through the soil profile.
-When the extra water moves past the root zone of the landscape plants, it has in effect “leached” out of the root zone.
-The water is still in the soil, but it is too deep for the plants to retrieve it.
+Leaching: Assume that your yard is entirely level, the soil is somewhat coarse or sandy, and no runoff occurs during irrigation.
+If you apply more water than the soil can hold (see HGIC 1805, Landscape Irrigation Management Part 6: Soil Type & Irrigation Frequency), the extra water has to go somewhere.
+In this case, it moves downward through the soil profile.
+When the extra water moves past the root zone of the landscape plants, it has, in effect, “leached” out of the root zone.
+The water is still in the soil but too deep for the plants to retrieve it.
 This water has left your landscape just as effectively as if it had run off over the top of the ground.

 Summary

-In order to provide the best growing environment for our landscape plants, we need to first understand where the water comes from – and how the water may leave our landscape.
+To provide the best growing environment for our landscape plants, we must first understand where the water comes from – and how the water may leave our landscape.
 This simple knowledge provides a basis to help us understand the reasons for various irrigation practices used today.

 Originally published 05/08